 bacon’s castle. photo credti: Bill Crabtree, Jr.

 A short but beautiful route to enjoy this fall is Route 10 from Hopewell to Smithfield (or vice versa).
-Along the way you may want to check out Chippokes Plantation State Park or the only surviving example of Jacobean architecture in the United States, Bacon’s Castle.
+Along the way you may want to check out Chippokes State Park or the only surviving example of Jacobean architecture in the United States, Bacon’s Castle.
 Don’t forget to enjoy some Virginia ham along the way in Surry.

 TIP: Make this trip a loop by connecting Route 10 to Route 5 (above) with the connector of Route 156 and the Benjamin Harrison Bridge to the west and the Jamestown Ferry to the east.